Sample Geronimo!—The Last Apache Warrior Worksheet

 By Tammy Scarbrough

-1 Geronimo was a peaceful young Apache who was born in 1829.
-However, that all changed one night when his mother, wife, and three children were killed by Mexican soldiers.
-On that fateful night, he became one of the boldest warriors of all time; determined to get revenge.
+1 Geronimo was an Apache who was born in 1829.
+He lived a peaceful life, until his mother, wife, and three children were killed by Mexican soldiers.
+On that fateful night, he became one of the boldest warriors of all time, determined to get revenge.

 2 When Geronimo was about 19 years old, the Treaty of Guadalupe Hidalgo was signed.
-This treaty ceded a lot of land that was owned by Mexico to the southwestern part of the United States, some of which included Arizona.
-Even though America had this land now, it was clear that the Apaches were going to be uprooted.
-New settlers began to take over their land to build their own ranches and towns.
+This treaty ceded a lot of land that had been owned by Mexico to the United States, some of which included Arizona.
+It was clear that the Apaches were going to be uprooted.
+New settlers began to take over Apache land to build their own ranches and towns.
 This did not sit too well with Geronimo and his people.

 3 Even though the new settlers gave some of the land to the Chiracahua Apaches, it was not all of what the Native Americans had before they were disrupted.
-Eventually, this land was also taken from them, around 1872, and the Chiracahuas were forced to leave their reservation and live among other Apaches on the San Carlos Reservation in Arizona.
+Around 1872, even this land was also taken from them.
+The Chiracahuas were forced to leave their reservation and live among other Apaches on the San Carlos Reservation in Arizona.

 Paragraphs 4 to 5: